scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 ### Checking Program Output

 `tests/run` tests verify the runtime behaviour of a test case.
-To make a valid test case, your input files should contain a main method in a class called `Test`, this can be done with
+The output is checked by invoking a main method on a class `Test`, this can be done with either
 ```scala
 @main def Test: Unit = assert(1 > 0)
 ```
-or with
+or
 ```scala
 object Test extends scala.App:
   assert(1 > 0)
 ```

 If your program also prints output, this can be compared against `*.check` files.
 These contain the expected output of a program.
-Check files are named after the issue they are checking, e.g. `i12345.check` will check both of `tests/run/i12345.scala` and `tests/run/i12345/`.
+Checkfiles are named after the issue they are checking, e.g. `tests/run/i101.check` will check both of `tests/run/i101.scala` and `tests/run/i101/`.

 ### Checking Compilation Errors